SylonZero/frac-indexes/README.md

 # frac-indexes

 A robust JavaScript library for generating lexicographically ordered fractional indexes.
-Perfect for maintaining order in lists when you need to insert items between existing ones without reindexing the entire list.
+Perfect for maintaining order in lists when you need to insert items between existing ones without reindexing the entire list, or while supporting CRDT-style operations.

-## 🎯 Why This Library?

-This library is designed with **production reliability** in mind.
-Unlike simpler implementations that can break under edge cases, `frac-indexes` has been thoroughly tested against real-world scenarios including:

-- **Boundary Violations**: Prevents indexes from falling outside valid ranges
-- **Repeated Subdivisions**: Handles thousands of insertions between the same items
-- **Floating-Point Precision**: Gracefully manages extremely small gaps
-- **High-Frequency Operations**: Reliable under concurrent user operations
-- **Legacy Data**: Works with tightly-packed existing indexes

 ## ✨ Features

-- **Production-Ready**: Extensively tested against edge cases that break other libraries
+- **Production-Ready**: Tested against edge cases involving small gaps, bulk insertions and move operations
-- **Boundary-Safe**: Mathematically guaranteed to stay within valid ranges
+- **Boundary-Safe**: Stays within valid ranges and produces a moderate-sized index value with jitter
 - **Bulk Operations**: Efficient insertion and relocation of multiple items
 - **Real-Time Friendly**: Handles high-frequency collaborative editing
 - **Zero Dependencies**: Lightweight with no external dependencies